How to oil a deck (2 Methods Explained)

 Step 3: Prepare the paint sprayer.

 Now, it’s time to get the paint sprayer ready!
 First things first, check the filters on the side to be sure they do not need changing before you begin spraying.
-If you need help doing this, we have plenty of tutorials to help you change the filters.
+If you need help doing this, we have a tutorial to help you change the filters.

 Start by configuring the material settings, air power settings, and the spray width on the unit.
 Because of the shape of our deck, I used the side-to-side spray option on the sprayer.